kyma-project/telemetry-manager/docs/user/04-metrics.md

 > [!NOTE]
 > The Metric agent can scrape endpoints even if the workload is a part of the Istio service mesh and accepts mTLS communication.
 However, there's a constraint: For scraping through HTTPS, Istio must configure the workload using 'STRICT' mTLS mode.
 Without 'STRICT' mTLS mode, you can set up scraping through HTTP by applying the annotation `prometheus.io/scheme=http`.
 For related troubleshooting, see [Log entry: Failed to scrape Prometheus endpoint](#log-entry-failed-to-scrape-prometheus-endpoint).

+### 4. Default Metrics for Telemetry Health
+By default, the metric gateway has the [kymastats receiver](https://github.com/kyma-project/opentelemetry-collector-components/blob/main/receiver/kymastatsreceiver/README.md) enabled.
+This receiver collects [metrics](https://github.com/kyma-project/opentelemetry-collector-components/blob/main/receiver/kymastatsreceiver/documentation.md) to monitor the health of following resources if they have been deployed:
+- Telemetry
+- Log Pipeline
+- Trace Pipeline
+- Metric Pipeline

 ### 5. Activate Runtime Metrics

 To enable collection of runtime metrics, define a MetricPipeline that has the `runtime` section enabled as input: